HISTORIES OTHER THAN BIOGRAPHIES

 Joseph Kiermeier-Debre & F.F.Vogel, Wilhelm von Gloeden – auch ich in Arkadien, 2007

 Jeffrey Angles, Writing the Love of Boys: Origins of Bishonen Culture in Modernist Japanese Literature, Minneapolis, 2011.
 A most valuable guide to twentieth-century Japanese literature on the love of boys, though poorly-written in academic jargon and fundamentally misguided through blindness to the differences between traditional pederasty and recent gay culture.

 Dennis Drew & Jonathan Drake, Boys for Sale.
 A Sociological Study of Boy Prostitution, New York, 1969.
+Article linking to most of content here.
 A racy description of the varied boy prostitution scenes in many countries around the world; unscholarly and unreliable in its forays into history, but probably priceless for its record of a trade that was flourishing almost everywhere in the 1960s, but was soon to wither from intense suppression.
-It is further described, with links to much of its content, here.
+It is further described, with links to much of its content,

 Gilbert H. Herdt, Guardians of the Flutes, Stanford.
 An anthropological study of the institutionalised pederasty of the Sambia of Papua New Guinea.

 J.M.B. de Lyon, "Over de waroks en gemblaks van Ponorogo" in Koloniaal Tijdschrift, vol. 30 (1941), pp. 740-60.
 In Dutch only.

 Jerome Weiss, "The Gemblakan: kept boys among the Javanese of Ponorogo."
 Ph.D. dissertation, American Anthropological Association Meetings, Mexico City, 1974.